realamirhe/react-aptor/README.md

 }
 ```

-The react-aptor will pass the latest instance of your third-party which has been defined in the first step by **instantiate** function along with **params** to **getAPI** function.
+The react-aptor will pass the latest instance of your third party which has been defined in the first step by the **instantiate** function along with **params** to **getAPI** function.

-> The `instance` is returned instance of your third-party.
+> The `instance` is returned instance of your third party.
 > Technically it is exactly going to be **instantiate(node, params)**
 >
-> The `params` are optional parameters that are passed by react-aptor and define by you. see the third step.
+> The `params` are optional parameters that are passed by react-aptor and defined by you. see the third step.
-> The params will be passed by you and will be more clear in third step.
+> The params will be passed by you and will be more clear in the third step.
 >
 > name this file **api.js** as convention ✨.